Paul McClain: Storylines

 John "Teabag" Teasdale (Nathan Phillips) appears when Paul, Tad and Hannah are riding their bikes down at Harold's allotment.
 They befriend Teabag when he agrees to help them make a BMX video.
-When Paul discovers Teabag is a criminal and the culprit behind the robbery of Bill Kennedy's (Jesse Spencer) workshop, he tries to warn Hannah off him.
+When Paul discovers Teabag is a criminal and the culprit behind the robbery of Billy Kennedy's (Jesse Spencer) workshop, he tries to warn Hannah off him.
 Paul and Teabag get into a physical confrontation and things escalate when Teabag makes a nuisance of himself by harassing Madge and generally being unpleasant in the coffee shop.
 Paul and Tad try to gain some measure of revenge but a stone-throwing incident backfires when the police are called and the boys are arrested and cautioned.
 When Hannah's father, Philip (Ian Rawlings), gets a new job in Darwin, Hannah refuses to leave and Paul is equally reluctant to let his girlfriend go.
 He tries to persuade Harold and Madge into letting Hannah stay with them at Number 24, but the idea is shot down as Tad is already living there and there is no room for Hannah.
 Paul and Hannah spend Hannah's final night in Erinsborough together in her treehouse.
 On the morning of the Martin's departure, Paul and Hannah share a tearful farewell and agree to keep in touch.

 The Scully family move into Number 26 and Paul is instantly attracted to Felicity Scully (Holly Valance), while her younger sister, Michelle (Kate Keltie) is attracted to Paul.
 Paul tries to get Flick's attentions, but sours relations when he tries to kiss her.
 After Tad explains that Paul is crazy about Flick, she forgives him and they agree to be friends.
 Paul supports Tad after he finds out he is adopted.
 When Paul knocks back Simone King's (Denise Briskin) advances and comes back from visiting Leo, to find out Tad is dating her, there is tension between the boys.
 Paul's talent for football is noticed by Daniel Fitzgerald (Brett Tucker), who asks him to play for Erinsborough's senior team.
 During this time, Paul catches the attention of Cheyenne Rivers (Angelique Meunier) and they begin dating.
 When Cheyenne frames Paul for a robbery at the local sports store, where Joel Samuels (Daniel MacPherson) works, he agrees to take the blame for her after she tells him her father would come down hard on her.
 Paul then dumps Cheyenne after he realises how selfish she is being.
 Cheyenne then confesses and is sent away, but returns to be Paul's partner at the Deb Ball.